 when small words made big worlds

-With the seemingly upward progression of coming-of-age, encouraged by cultural markers like prom and graduation and solidified by heteronormative capitalism, I think about those childhood selves that came before.
+Now as an adult (a role I never auditioned for), I think about those childhood selves that came before.
 Where did they go?
 How do we mourn them?
-And now as an adult, why do we speak about my inner child as if she is sometimes there?
+And now, why do we speak about my inner child as if she is sometimes there?